Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Results

 In addition, \texttt{bartMachine} provides a permutation-based approach to assess the statistical significance of individual predictors or groups of variables, analogous to the partial F-test in ordinary least squares regression but without assuming linearity.
 We applied this method to test the overall model validity, as well as the individual significance of the GFI and CPRI.

-For the overall model test, we permuted the response variable $y$, thereby breaking any association between the predictors and the outcome.
+For the overall model test, we shuffled the order of the response variable $y$, thereby breaking any association between the predictors and the outcome.
 This is equivalent to an omnibus F-test in linear regression.
 The result shows a p-value of 0, well below the conventional 0.05 threshold, indicating that the model's predictive ability is highly statistically significant.

 Also, we conducted individual significance tests for GFI and CPRI.
 In each case, the values of the target variable were randomly permuted within the sample, destroying its relationship with the response while keeping all other variables fixed.
-This allows us to test whether the variable contributes predictive power after controlling for others.
-The results show that GFI has a p-value of 0.0396 < 0.05, indicating a statistically significant effect on carbon emission intensity.
+This allows us to test whether the variable contributes predictive power after controlling for the others.
+The results show that GFI has a p-value of 0.0396 $<$ 0.05, indicating a statistically significant effect on carbon emission intensity.
 In contrast, CPRI yields a p-value of 0.238, which exceeds the 0.05 threshold.
-Therefore, we fail to reject the null hypothesis and conclude that there is insufficient statistical evidence to support a significant effect of CPRI on carbon emission intensity.

-Also, we conducted individual significance tests for GFI and CPRI.
-In each case, the values of the target variable were randomly permuted within the sample, destroying its relationship with the response while keeping all other variables fixed.
-This allows us to test whether the variable contributes predictive power after controlling for others.
-The results show that GFI has a p-value of 0.02, indicating a statistically significant effect on carbon emission intensity.
-In contrast, CPRI yields a p-value of 0.281, which exceeds the 0.05 threshold.
 Therefore, we fail to reject the null hypothesis and conclude that there is insufficient statistical evidence to support a significant effect of CPRI on carbon emission intensity.